SAKryukov/dotnet-solution-structure/articles/article0.md

 [dynamic](https://en.wikipedia.org/wiki/Type_system#DYNAMIC)
 [weak](https://en.wikipedia.org/wiki/Strong_and_weak_typing)

 This approach is the most sophisticated, the most powerful but not as reliable as the approaches described above.
-It has one powerful benefit though: it can work with the localization sattellite assemblies having no access to the data types of the host.
+It has one powerful benefit though: it can work with the localization satellite assemblies having no access to the data types of the host.
 As we don't use any type identity, we don't need shared data types.

-Duck typing overcome several limitation of the approached described above:
+Duck typing overcomes several limitations of the approaches described above:

 * The data is collected using type-agnostic approach, based on `System.Reflection`.
-* Therefore, there is no a need in data type defined in a separate assembly.
+* Therefore, data types defined in a separate assembly are not required.
-* Therefore, sattellite application don't need access to any semantic types, so their developent is the most independent from their applications' specifics.
+* Therefore, satellite applications don't need access to any semantic types, so their development is the most independent of their applications' specifics.
 * Therefore, non-public members are also supported.
-* Not only properties, but fields are also supported.
+* Not only properties but fields are also supported.
 * Not only instance properties and fields, but also static properties and fields are supported.

-However, it does not mean we cannot force type identity at all.
-This option still remains, through specialized `ResouceDictionary` keys speficied by the class `Agnostic.UI.Markup.TypeKey`.
-SA???

 Let's look at a complete XAML sample: